denoland/manual/node/how_to_with_npm/apollo.md

 then connect any GraphQL client to it to receive the data and take advantage of GraphQL benefits, such as type-checking and efficient fetching.

-We’re going to get a simple Apollo server up and running that will allow us to query some local data.
+We're going to get a simple Apollo server up and running that will allow us to query some local data.
 We’re only going to need three files for this:

 1. schema.ts to set up our data model